 Here’s the deal – every online store worth its salt offers discounts on Black Friday.

 If you want to stand out in your niche, you need to offer better types of deals and that doesn’t necessarily mean bigger discounts.

 Some examples of out-of-the-box deals that you can offer during Black Friday include:

 - Buy-One-Get-One Deals.
 With this type of deal, customers get two of the same product for the price of one.

 - Offering free products with purchases.
 You can enable customers to get a specific free item with every purchase they make that meets the criteria that you set.

 - Reduced or free shipping during specific periods.
 Everyone loves free shipping and offering it during specific times will increase your sales.

 - Increased loyalty points for Black Friday purchases.
 On top of unique deals, you can enable buyers to collect additional loyalty points during Black Friday (if you have a loyalty program).

 You can also use Advanced Coupons to offer straightforward product discounts.
-Those are the bread and butter for Black Friday so it won’t hurt to set up a few simple discounts as well.
+Those are the bread and butter for Black Friday so it won’t hurt to set up a few simple discounts.

 Some offers that work wonders when it comes to growing your email list include: